-NomCom members often have significant technical and policy knowledge in their fields but do not have Board experience at an organization the size and complexity of NomCom.
-As one interviewee put it, "I'm worried, because in the next 10 years, if we think we've had challenges so far, we've not seen anything yet."
-The skills needed to be a Board member are also different than those needed on the GNSO Council, Council of the ccNSO, and member of the ALAC.
-So, while NomCom members have the requisite skills to evaluate candidates for SO/ACs, there is a dearth of knowledge relative to the necessary skills of a Board candidate.
+NomCom members often have significant technical and policy knowledge in their fields, but do not have Board experience at an organization the size and complexity of NomCom.
+As one interviewee put it: "I'm worried, because in the next 10 years, if we think we've had challenges so far, we've not seen anything yet."
+The skills needed to be a Board member are also different than those needed on the GNSO, ccNSO, and ALAC.
+So, while NomCom members have the requisite skills to evaluate candidates for SOs/ACs, there is a dearth of knowledge relative to the necessary skills of a Board candidate.